Top 10 Best Football Managers in the World

 Arsenal manager, Arsene Wenger, advocates an attacking and flowing style of football, making the club a favorite with neutral supporters.
 He has been criticized for his trust in youth, and his reluctance to bring big names to the club.
-Despite a lack of recent achievements, Wenger has kept Arsenal in the top group of English football for 19 years, winning 3 league titles, 6 FA Cups, and reaching the Champions League final in 2006.
+Despite a lack of recent achievements, Wenger has kept Arsenal in the top group of English football for two decades, winning 3 league titles, 7 FA Cups, and reaching the Champions League final in 2006.
 One of his Arsenal teams went an entire season unbeaten in 2003/04.
 Wenger also won a league title and domestic cup with Monaco.

 Funny Arsene Wenger Stories

 Known for his direct style of football, Van Gaal is also a strict disciplinarian.
 Described as proud and arrogant, his fusion of artistry and authority have brought him astounding success as a manager.
 With Ajax he won the 1995 Champions League, the 1992 UEFA Cup, 3 league titles and 1 domestic cup.
 At Barcelona and Bayern Munich he added 3 more league titles and 1 domestic cup.
 Incredibly, he also led AZ to the Dutch league title in 2009.
 Van Gaal then guided a much belittled Dutch side to 3rd place in the 2014 World Cup before taking over as Manchester United manager.
 His disappointing spell at United nevertheless included an FA Cup win.